hapax/hapax.github.io/_posts/2019-07-29-psychology-time.md

 forward in time with individual mental slices that are temporally fixed.

-Instead of viewing personal identity as a changing mental state, we define it as the *thing transmitted by the states*.
+Instead of viewing personal identity as a changing mental state, it is the *thing transmitted by the states*.
 What exactly is transmitted is a
 [complicated and different question](https://plato.stanford.edu/entries/identity-personal/);
-all we have done is adjust the metaphysical parameters of that debate.
+all we have done is tweak the metaphysical parameters of that debate.
 I am still connected by the chains of causation to past and future David, even if the current mental slice was not originally one, and